"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: The Dataset Explanation Framework

+In this section, we construct prototypical explanations for the Adult dataset, employing the NSPD and NSDD methods.
+The setup is the same as in Section~\ref{sec:fi_exp_adult} - we are comparing Adult male and female datasets.
+This example is only three-dimensional (so we do not require complex dimension reduction), and prototypes will be chosen in a simple heuristic manner based on feature percentiles and depth-2 decision trees.
 To construct prototypes, we first defined $3$ categories of education levels: lower, medium, and high.
 These correspond to the $10^{\textrm{th}}$, $50^{\textrm{th}}$, and $90^{\textrm{th}}$ percentiles of education years in the male dataset $\mD$.
+Note that we could have also chosen the female dataset for constructing prototypes -- there is nothing inherently special about our choice here.
 We categorised age in the same manner as education. $9$ prototypes were then constructed, corresponding to all possible combinations of education level and age.
 To construct an income feature, we trained a shallow decision tree classifier on $\mD$ to predict if income $\geq \$50k$ from age and education level.
 Each prototype was then passed through this decision tree and the tree's prediction (the majority vote in the leaf) was used as the income feature for the prototype.

-A visualization of the Adult male and female datasets is seen in Figure \ref{fig:adult_pacmap}.
+A visualization of the Adult male and female datasets is seen in Figure~\ref{fig:adult_pacmap}.
 We can now interpret the NSPD and NSDD for the datasets in terms of these prototypes.
 To facilitate comparison with \citet{towards_explain}, consider the prototype corresponding to middle aged individuals with a bachelor's degree who earn more than $\$50k$ (i.e., education = $13$, age = $38$, income = $1$).
-This is marked as Prototype $6$ in Table \ref{tab:prototypes_adult}.
-Figure \ref{fig:adult_neighbouring_sample_distances} shows that there are comparatively fewer examples of this archetype in the female dataset than in the male dataset.
+This is marked as Prototype $6$ in Table~\ref{tab:prototypes_adult}.
+Figure~\ref{fig:adult_neighbouring_sample_distances} shows that there are comparatively fewer examples of this archetype in the female dataset than in the male dataset.
 An explanation is therefore: \textit{Compared to the male dataset, the female dataset contains fewer individuals who have a bachelors degree, are middle aged, and earn a high income.} Similar comparisons can be made for other prototypes.